 Welcome!
-I'm a photographer, wife, mom to a sweet baby boy we call John-John, and am expecting another little boy in June.
+I'm a photographer, wife, mom to two sweet crazy boys and am expecting a little girl soon.

 I've started blogging to share the ideas, products, and discoveries that have made my life easier and more intentional in hopes they will do the same for you!